-Concert footage from MamLuft&Co.
+Film and concert footage by MamLuft&Co.
 Dance work will be viewed.

 Teens ages 14-18 are encouraged to attend the Summer Modern Dance Teen Intensive.
 If you are unsure which intensive to enroll your teen in, please send a video of your child in performance or class to [email protected], along with a list of modern dance instructors and number of years studied with each.

 MamLuft&Co.
 Dance now prefers that prospective Company Members audition during its open audition (for the season 2019-2020, held March 30, 2019).

 However, during the Summer Intensive, exceptional participants may be approached.